Enrico Bombieri Explained

 Awards

 Bombieri's research in number theory, algebraic geometry, and mathematical analysis has earned him many international prizes — a Fields Medal in 1974 and the Balzan Prize in 1980.
-He was a plenary speaker at the International Congress of Mathematicians in 1974 at Vancouver.
-He is a member, or foreign member, of several learned academies, including the Accademia Nazionale dei Lincei (elected 1976), the French Academy of Sciences (elected 1984), and the United States National Academy of Sciences (elected 1996).[13]
+He was a plenary speaker at the International Congress of Mathematicians, which took place in 1974 in Vancouver.
+He is a member, or foreign member, of several learned academies, including the Accademia Nazionale dei Lincei (elected 1976), the French Academy of Sciences (elected 1984), the Academia Europaea (elected 1995),[12] and the United States National Academy of Sciences (elected 1996).[13]
 In 2002 he was made Cavaliere di Gran Croce al Merito della Repubblica Italiana.[14]
-In 2010 he received the King Faisal International Prize (jointly with Terence Tao).[15]
+In 2010, he received the King Faisal International Prize (jointly with Terence Tao).[15]
 [16] and in 2020 he was awarded the Crafoord Prize in Mathematics.[17]

 Other interests